Learn about your plan

 There will be no change to the Dependent Day Care FSA (DCFSA).

-Introducing the Exclusive Choice Retail Pharmacy Network
+The Exclusive Choice Retail Pharmacy Network

 As of January 1, 2014, residents or travelers in certain states are part of the Exclusive Choice retail prescription drug network which will include CVS, Walmart, Sam’s Club and many select local independent pharmacies.